kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 2.2.
 Click **Upload**.

 2.3.
-Click **Add files**.
+Download the **index.html** file in this Github repository first then click **Add files**.

 2.4.
-Select the html file which in the download folder, then choose.
+Select and add the index.html file which you downloaded.

 2.5.
-Click **Upload** without any setting.
+Click **Upload** button on lower left side without any setting.

 2.6.
 Check the status of the object which exists in S3 bucket.